desicochrane/datasci/README.md

-# Zero to mastery in data science.
+# Zero to Mastery in Data Science.

 ## Study plan overview